-Sn managers need in think hard about the strategic and operational decisions they make because those decisions are what drives the relative efficiency of their governments.
-The analysis cannot definitively specify which of these two management drivers-strategic et reperational-is mare important; however, there is some evidence in the study that can lie useful in understanding the relative importance of strategic and operational choices.
+So managers need to think hard about the strategic and operational decisions they make because those decisions are what drives the relative efficiency of their governments.
+The analysis cannot definitively specify which of these two management drivers - strategic or operational - is more important; however, there is some evidence in the study that can be useful in understanding the relative importance of strategic and operational choices.